splunk/observability-workshop/content/en/tko/session-6/lab1.md

 ![Service Map](https://user-images.githubusercontent.com/32849847/218923108-6c6a7efb-588e-4f7b-b788-768037eae4bb.png)

+{{% notice title="NOTE" style="note" %}}
-NOTE: Typically, to identify root cause and route an issue, an SRE or alert responder would check metrics and logs to determine if it is a software or hardware related issue, and thus route to the correct party.
+Typically, to identify root cause and route an issue, an SRE or alert responder would check metrics and logs to determine if it is a software or hardware related issue, and thus route to the correct party.
 In this exercise we are ONLY handling software issues, so we are skipping the metrics and logs parts of normal triage.
+{{% /notice %}}

 If your instrumentation was successful, the service-map will show latency from the shop service to the products service.